ITE101 - Introduction to Industrial Safety

 ITE115 - Interpreting and Sketching of Technical Drawings

-The student will be introduced to various methods and techniques associated with computer-assisted drafting (CAD) and Geographical Information Systems (GIS).
+The student will be introduced to various methods and techniques associated with computer-aided drafting (CAD) and geographical information systems (GIS).
 Students will use CAD and GIS software and hardware to create and explore a variety of models.
 Specifically, students will use GIS components to represent geographic data using both manual and computer-assisted technologies.
 The focus will be on the collection, compilation and display of geographic data within a database.
 (3 crs.)

 ITE130 - Introductory Circuit Analysis